 Music at Sunday Services

 A special part of our Sunday worship is provided by the wonderful musicians who bless us with their gifts.
-Vance Bass leads our contemporary worship band, Spare Parts, which performs at both services on the first Sunday of the month.
-Our choir, The Chalice Singers, sings at both services once or twice a month from September through May, under the direction of Susan Peck.
+Our contemporary worship band, Spare Parts, which performs at both services on the first Sunday of the month.
+Our choir, The Chalice Singers, sings at both services once or twice a month from September through May.
+Both groups are under the direction of Susan Peck.

 On other Sundays, First Unitarian welcomes singers, instrumentalists, and performance groups.
 We enjoy a wide variety of musical styles in our worship.